Joint Mobilisation: Expert Treatment for Joint Stiffness and Dysfunction

 - Chronic joint restrictions not responding to other treatments

-Sarah specializes in joint mobilization for sports injuries and orthopedic conditions.
+Sarah has a special interest in joint mobilisation for sports injuries and orthopaedic conditions.

 Expertise: